w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 - *Lossy*: reduces bits by removing less important information
   - Examples?

-**Summarization**: find a concise representation of a dataset in a comprehensible informative manner
+**Summarization**: find a concise representation of a dataset in a comprehensible, informative manner

 > :::: {.columns}
 > ::: {.column width=50%}